cyclr/docs/pages/v2/05-application-connectors/information/saashr-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Custom field mapping
+## Map custom fields

-In some cases, further field mapping is required on methods which accept key and value pairs in an array.
-This can be seen in the methods **Update Cost Center** and **Update Employee Pay Information**.
-To map fields, please follow these steps:
+For methods that accept key and value pairs in an array, you might need to map custom fields.
+Some methods that require custom fields are **Update Cost Center** and **Update Employee Pay Information**.
+You can map these fields through the Cyclr console:

 1. Go to the **Edit Connector** page for the SaaShr connector.
-2. Under the **Methods & Fields** heading, find the method you wish to map custom fields on.
+2. Under the **Methods & Fields** heading, find the method you want to map custom fields on.
 3. Next to the **Request Fields** heading, select the red plus button.
-4. In the **Field Location** box, enter the required custom field name, followed by a dot, followed by the field's index you wish to create.
-The index must be an integer.
+4. In the **Field Location** box, enter the required custom field name and the field's index (as an integer) that you want to create in the format `{FieldName}.{FieldIndex}`.
 For example: `gl_codes.123`.
 5. Enter a suitable **Display Name** for this field.
-6. Provide a **Description** for this field if you wish.
+6. **Optional**: Provide a **Description** for this field.
 7. Set the **Date Type** to **Text** for the field.
-8. Click **Create**.
+8. Select **Create**.

-9. The field will now be available in steps using this method.
-The value assigned to the field will be stored in the custom field's array with the specified index.
+When you map a custom field for a method, the field is available in any steps that use the method.
+The value assigned to the field is stored in the custom field's array with the specified index.
+You can repeat the process for any key and value pair you want to add to the custom field's array.

-10. This process can be repeated for any key and value pair you wish to add to the custom field's array.
+### Available fields

-The **Update Cost Center** method allows this mapping for the following fields: `gl_codes`, `custom_fields` and `contacts`.
+* The **Update Cost Center** method allows this mapping for the following fields: `gl_codes`, `custom_fields` and `contacts`.

-The **Update Employee Pay Information** only allows this mapping for `gl_codes`.
+* The **Update Employee Pay Information** only allows this mapping for `gl_codes`.

 </section>